matagus/django-pagination-py3/README.md

 License
 =======

-`django-pagination-py3` is released under an BSD License - see the `LICENSE` file for more information.
+`django-pagination-py3` is released under a BSD License - see the `LICENSE` file for more information.

 Acknowledgements